Mat Hayward - stock.adobe.com

 Criminal activity

-Durham police and the PSNI arrested Birney and McCaffrey and raided their homes and the offices of their film company in August 2018, seized phones and computer equipment and copied the film company’s server.
+Durham police and the PSNI arrested Birney and McCaffrey and raided their homes and the offices of their film company in August 2018, seizing phones and computer equipment and copying the company’s server.

 The court heard that the police intended to establish whether McCaffrey and Birney met with the suspected official after they were released.